The Pacific Lutheran Theological Seminary Social Justice Committee is a community dedicated to:

 1. Embracing service learning

+We believe that combining learning with service is the most effective way to promote social justice in our community.
 Service learning is reciprocal in nature.
 By learning about the people and communities we serve, we grow and through service our community and society grows and changes as well.
 Through service learning, we can know how to better participate with those in need of justice and peace, together creating transformation.

 2. In Lutheran contexts